-Clinical trials are the essential step between cutting-edge research and bringing new medications and technologies to the general public, and they require volunteers at every step of the way.
+Clinical trials are the essential step between cutting-edge research and bringing new technologies and treatment options to the general public, and they require volunteers at every step of the way.

-If you’re wondering what it’s like to participate in a clinical trial, are eager to get involved, or have some hesitancy, here is an overview of some things to consider during your search for diabetes-related clinical trials.
+If you’re wondering what it’s like to join a clinical trial or have some hesitancy, here is an overview of some things to consider during your search for diabetes-related clinical trials.

 How do clinical trials work?

-In Phase III, the trial expands to include several hundred, or thousands, of participants.
-The larger number of participants helps researchers confirm that the treatment is effective in a larger population, compare it to existing treatments that are similar, and better understand if the treatment can be used safely.
+In phase 3, the trial expands to include hundreds to thousands of research participants.
+The larger number of people helps researchers confirm that the treatment is effective in a larger population, compare it to existing treatments that are similar, and better understand if the treatment can be used safely.

 What is participating in a clinical trial really like?

-Eversense, a real-time CGM that is inserted under your skin in your upper arm, transmitting glucose data directly to your smartphone, is replaced by a healthcare professional every 90 days.
+A real-time CGM that is inserted under your skin in your upper arm, Eversense transmits glucose data directly to your smartphone and is replaced by a healthcare professional every 90 days.

-“Eversense was my first CGM, since I knew I did not want a device that I had to wear and rotate so often,” Trezona said.
-She explained that the trial will last two years and includes only a few visits to the endocrinology clinic.
+“Eversense was my first CGM since I knew I didn't want a device that I had to wear and rotate so often,” Trezona said.
+She explained that the trial lasted two years and included only a few visits to the endocrinology clinic.

-Sarah Tackett, who was diagnosed with type 1 diabetes in 2013 and has participated in studies for an automated insulin delivery (AID) system and various medications, had a somewhat different experience participating in a remote study.
+Sarah Tackett, who was diagnosed with type 1 diabetes in 2013, has participated in studies for automated insulin delivery (AID) systems and various medications and had a somewhat different experience participating in a remote study.

 “For the past two years, I’ve been in a study evaluating the at-home use of an AID system,” she said.
 “The study team did a great job of transitioning to a remote study when COVID hit in 2020.
 They send device supplies and blood sample kits to my home, and I can mail the samples back to the lab.
 It’s great to see that research can continue during a pandemic and that remote studies are a viable option.”